hefengxiyulu/MLPC/README.md

 # Distinguishing-Structures-from-Textures-by-Patch-based-Contrasts-around-Pixels-for-Texture-filtering
-Distinguishing Structures from Textures by Patch-based Contrasts around Pixels for High-quality and Efficient Texture filtering
+Distinguishing Structures from Textures by Patch-based Contrasts around Pixels for High-quality and Efficient Texture filtering.
+The paper can be found [here](https://onlinelibrary.wiley.com/doi/abs/10.1111/cgf.15212).

 # Requirements
 The code requires the version of Visual studio 2017, OpenCV, Windows 10